 Because of this, introverts often have a personality style that finds it hard to execute trading signals, despite being analytical, disciplined, meticulous, focused on details, and like doing research.
 When it comes to risk-taking they tend to be risk-averse.

-Extrovert means “turned outward”, according to Merriam-Webster, which means extroverts are talkative, optimistic, social, and like having people around them.
-Extroverts get bored quickly, and they need stimulation.
+According to Merriam-Webster, ” extrovert ” means “turned outward, ” which means extroverts are talkative, optimistic, social, and like having people around them.
+They get bored quickly and need stimulation.
 They are mentally “aggressive”/competitive, like going to parties, and are more willing to take risks than introverts (precisely because risks keep them stimulated).

 Typically, extroverts are more prone to take risks than introverts, they like to use their gut feeling, they crave action and stimulus, and are usually impulsive.